f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Enabling SNMP Traps in the CLI for Releases Prior to F5OS-C 1.5.0
 -----------------------------------------------------------------

 Enter **config** mode and enter the following commands to enable SNMP traps.
-Specifiy your SNMP trap receiver's IP address and port after the **snmpTargetAddrTAddress** field.
+Specify your SNMP trap receiver's IP address and port after the **snmpTargetAddrTAddress** field.
 Make sure to **commit** any changes.

 Note: The **snmpTargetAddrTAddress** is currently unintuitive and is easier to configure in F5OS-C 1.5.0 and later.
 The Trap target IP configuration for SNMP is ip + port.
 The calculation for port 2 octet conversion is 1st octet port >> 8 and 2nd octet is port & 255.
 For a typical 161 UDP port trap receiver, the 1st octet is 161 >> 8 = 0, and 2nd octet 161 & 255 = 161.
 The IP address configuration for an IP address of 10.255.0.139 & 161 UDP port is "10.255.0.139.0.161".